 Significant progress has been achieved in Canada to combat drinking and driving based upon recent trends in the number of alcohol-related road deaths as well as the percentage of total road deaths attributed to drinking drivers.
-To illustrate, between 1996 and 2018, there was a 56.8% decrease in the number of Canadians who have died in road crashes involving a drinking driver.
-Despite two consecutive increases in this number in 2015 and 2016, there was a 13.1% decrease to 466 in 2018.
-On the other hand, from 2015 to 2021, the percentage of Canadians that reported driving when they believed themselves to be over the legal limit consistently increased, especially in more recent years.
-This rising trend is concerning and suggests the number of alcohol-related fatalities will most likely rise.
+To illustrate, between 1996 and 2020, there was a 58.6% decrease in the number of Canadians who have died in road crashes involving a drinking driver.
+Despite two consecutive increases in this number in 2015 and 2016, the number of such fatalities has since decreased to 447 in 2020.
+On the other hand, from 2015 to 2022, the percentage of Canadians that reported driving when they believed themselves to be over the legal limit consistently increased, especially in more recent years.
+This rising trend is concerning and suggests the number of alcohol-related fatalities may rise again.
 When exploring the correlation between such fatalities and self-reported drinking and driving behaviour,2 indeed it suggests an increase in alcohol-related crashes might occur following an increase in the proportion of drivers admitting to driving while they thought they were over the legal limit.
 As such, further monitoring of both sources of data will help inform efforts to prevent and reduce alcohol-impaired driving in Canada.

-Findings regarding where and with whom Canadians do most of their drinking before driving when they believed themselves to be over the legal limit has changed significantly from previous years.
-In 2021, a higher percentage of respondents indicated they most often drank at home alone, likely due to the COVID-19 pandemic and physical distancing measures.
+Findings regarding where and with whom Canadians do most of their drinking before driving when they believed themselves to be over the legal limit have changed from previous years.
+In 2022, a higher percentage of respondents indicated they most often drank at home, an increasing trend.
+While in 2020 and 2021 there was an increasing trend for people to be drinking alone, this has reverted in 2022, and most people report drinking with close friends or acquaintances.
+These findings are likely due to the COVID-19 pandemic.
+While strict physical distancing measures are not being followed as much in 2022, the shift to drinking at home remains.

 While most drivers have not changed their driving behaviour during the pandemic, more drivers admit to driving after drinking.

-It is essential to tailor key messages to reach this subgroup of Canadians who are drinking at home alone and then getting behind the wheel.
+It is essential to tailor key messages to reach this subgroup of Canadians who are drinking at home and then getting behind the wheel.
 Moreover, during the COVID-19 pandemic and its aftermath, enforcement strategies and information campaigns designed to reduce and prevent alcohol-impaired driving may need to be adapted to reduce alcohol-impaired driving and other risky behaviours.